MediaCrush/MediaCrush/docs/index.md

 * [PyCrush](https://github.com/MediaCrush/PyCrush) - Official API wrapper that makes the most out of each HTTP request.

-We're working on a C# API wrapper of our own, but they are not ready yet.
-If you make a cool one, feel free to shoot us an [email](mailto:admin@mediacru.sh) and we'll mention it here.
+If you make a cool API wrapper or application, feel free to shoot us an [email](mailto:admin@mediacru.sh) and we'll mention it here.